shirokumakur0/Riemannian-interior-point-trust-region-method/README.md

 python src/NonnegPCA/simulator.py -m
 ```

-By leveraging the multi-run feature, we can efficiently manage and process multiple problem instances and obtain results more effectively.
+By leveraging the multi-run feature, we can efficiently manage and process multiple problem instances.